GregUtas/robust-services-core/CONTRIBUTING.md

 ## Suggesting an enhancement
 Describe the expected behavior.
 Unless it is obvious why the new capability would be beneficial, include a rationale and/or examples of how it would be used.
+If you have ideas about how to implement it, include some high-level design notes.

 ## Writing code
 Before working on code
 - Please sign the [contributor agreement](/AGREEMENT.md) and email it to us.
-- Make sure that the change has been documented as an issue.
+- Make sure that the change has been documented as an [issue](../../issues).
 - Ask to be assigned to the issue so that other contributors can see what is already being worked on.
 - Read the [coding guidelines](/docs/RSC-Coding-Guidelines.md) and the [second